 Write to the End of Your Novel

 This online course for all-comers helps you to write a complete first draft of your novel.
 It uses teaching videos, resources, tasks and a student forum, all hosted on our secure bespoke learning platform.
-For a great learning package and a taste of what we have to offer at Curtis Brown Creative at an affordable price, enrol on Write to the End of Your Novel by clicking on 'Pay and Enrol' by 13th March.
+For a great learning package and a taste of what we have to offer at Curtis Brown Creative at an affordable price, enrol on Write to the End of Your Novel by clicking on 'Pay and Enrol' by Monday 29 October.
 This course makes an ideal follow-up to our Starting to Write Your Novel course and a precursor to Edit & Pitch Your Novel.

 Anna Davis, Director

 Anna is the founder and Director of the Curtis Brown Creative writing school.
 She is the author of five novels, published around the world in 20 languages: Melting, The Dinner, Cheet, The Shoe Queen and The Jewel Box.
 She has worked for Curtis Brown for more than a decade as a book agent and has served on the management committee of the Association of Authors' Agents.

 This is our online writing course for people who have already started a novel, and are looking for advice and help to complete the first draft.
 Using teaching videos, notes, writing tasks and resources, Curtis Brown Creative’s Director Anna Davis will help you develop the skills, techniques and staying power that will get you all the way to the end of your story.

 Write to the End of Your Novel is suitable for anyone writing a novel, but is particularly recommended for people who have already taken our Starting to Write Your Novel course.
 It's open to all-comers, and our online courses are designed for flexible study – you can take part at times to suit you and from wherever in the world you are.